cjsmith1988/CMS-Blog-Site/README.md

 **Project name**: Model-View-Controller (MVC) Challenge

-**Description**: This project purpose was to test skills learned with Sequelize and Handlebars and further node.js & Express.
+**Description**: This project purpose was to test skills learned with Sequelize and Express-Handlebars and further skills using node.js & Express.

 **Special Notes**: This application is applied to a Heroku live site.